olilarkin/awesome-musicdsp/README.md

 ## Open source instruments/effects

-- [surge](https://github.com/surge-synthesizer/surge) - Surge was an excellent product which has been open sourced and is now being mainted and improved by the surge-synth team.
+- [surge](https://github.com/surge-synthesizer/surge) - Surge was an excellent product which has been open sourced and is now being maintained and improved by the surge-synth team.
 - [vital](https://github.com/mtytel/vital) - Vital is a very succesful wavetable synth with a slick interface done using the GPU.
 - [obxd](https://github.com/2DaT/Obxd) - OBxd  is a great sounding oberheim emulation, written with JUCE.
 [DiscoDSP have updated it](https://github.com/reales/OB-Xd), and it has also been [ported to work on the web as a WebAudioModule](http://www.webaudiomodules.org/wamsynths/obxd)
 - [dexed](https://github.com/asb2m10/dexed) - Dexed is a JUCE frontend to [Raph Levien's "Music Synthesier For Android"](https://github.com/google/music-synthesizer-for-android), which is an excellent DX7 emulation.
 Also [ported to work on the web as a WebAudioModule](http://www.webaudiomodules.org/wamsynths/dexed)
 - [AudioKit SynthOne](https://github.com/AudioKit/AudioKitSynthOne) - SynthOne is a great open source project built using Audiokit,  that will be very interesting to anyone looking to build an iOS synthesiser.
 - [AirWindows Plugins](https://github.com/airwindows/airwindows) - A large collection of GUI-less plug-ins open source but supported via patreon [see airwindows site](http://www.airwindows.com/)
-- [Temper](https://github.com/creativeintent/temper) - A digital distortion built using JUCE and FAUST
 - [zita stuff](http://kokkinizita.linuxaudio.org/linuxaudio/index.html) - Fons Adriaensen's linux audio projects offer a lot of great tools for acoustic measurements, spatial audio etc - mostly as jack apps.

 ## Machine Learning / MIR
 - [GuitarML](https://github.com/GuitarML) - Very cool project building open source guitar fx/amp simulations using machine learning techniques.
 - [NeuralAmpModeler](https://github.com/sdatkinson/neural-amp-modeler) - A similar project, which is also very cool - plug-in built with iPlug2!
+- [ONNXRuntime](https://github.com/olilarkin/iPlug2OnnxRuntime) - Microsoft's ONNX Runtime is a ML inference engine that is well documented, has a good build system and can produce small binaries, suitable for Audio Plugins.
+Here is an iPlug2 example that I prepared.

 ## Plug-in gui stuff